matthijscox/Blog/pages/2022-07-30-embedding.md

 * Compile Julia code to a library with PackageCompiler.jl
 * Compile c++ and link it to the Julia library

-Most of this article will be about explaining how to setup the Julia-C interface functions and types.
+I'll explain how I did these steps and especially touch upon the Julia-C interface functions and types.

 ## Compiling C++